Assessed Value Vs. Appraised Value: A Beginner’s Guide

 Home Value: Your Home’s Worth And How It’s Determined

 Fair market value is defined as the price that a property might be expected to sell for in an open market.
-In contrast, an assessed value estimates a property’s worth based on input from government tax assessors and determines how much that an owner can expect to pay in property taxes.
+In contrast, an assessed value estimates a property’s worth based on input from government tax assessors and determines how much an owner can expect to pay in property taxes.

-As for an appraised value, consider it a professional appraiser’s opinion of a property’s worth.
+As for appraised value, consider it a professional appraiser’s opinion of a property’s worth.
 An appraisal informs what a buyer might expect to pay and what a lender is willing to lend for a property.

 Assessed Value

-How It Works
+How Tax Assessment Works

 Assessors use several factors to determine this value, including historical property data, home inspection findings and comparative market analysis.
 They may also include the home’s appraised value, fair market value and any improvements made to the property.

-Assessed values are often lower in amount that appraised values or true market values on a property.
+Assessed values are often lower in amount than appraised values or true market values on a property.
 The tax-assessed value serves a distinct purpose: to help your local government determine how much you should be paying in taxes.
 These taxes go toward funding public works and services.
 Note that tax assessors may apply different standards to their work depending on where you reside.

 Appraised Value